 At Vatten Ramen Kerkstraat, we serve healthy white broth soup made from locally-produced Dutch chicken, which was deeply stewed for two days in our kitchen by our Japanese chefs.
 Also, we serve soy sauce bonito & seaweed soup, which gives traditional Japanese mild taste.
 In the end, our chefs developed completely animal-product-free soup for Vegan Ramen.

 As we produce Ramen in Amsterdam, we have to combine Japanese traditions and modern Western concepts, of which accomplishments are almost ‘beautiful arts in bowls’.
 The mixture of good parts of many ideas is our core value.
 Therefore, we appreciate and respect all the people living and thriving in the great city of Amsterdam.
 Vatten Ramen crews serve the best Ramen bowls for the smiles of every customer.

 Contact us! for Franchising outlets & any potential kitchen locations for next VATTEN RAMEN.

 Copyright © VATTEN RAMEN.
 All Rights Reserved

-From the authentic Japanese traditional ramen, VATTEN RAMEN will create a new wave of street food on the streets of Amsterdam.
-From vegans to non-vegetarians, from munchies to non-smokers, from kids to elderlies, VATTEN RAMEN will serve a bowl-full of happiness for all the people in Amsterdam and across Europe.
+From the authentic Japanese traditional ramen, VATTEN RAMEN will create a new wave of street food in the streets of Amsterdam.
+From vegans to non-vegetarians, from munchies to non-smokers, from kids to elderlies, VATTEN RAMEN will serve a bowl-full of happiness for all the people in Amsterdam and across the world.